liamgentile/empatia/README.md

 Empatia is a Chrome extension that provides real-time analysis of social media comments to identify emotional content and deliver inline feedback.
 This project was primarily built as a learning experience for creating Chrome extensions, serving as a foundational starting point for more complex projects in the future.

-## Features

-Real-time emotional analysis: Empatia analyzes your social media comments and provides feedback based on the emotional content of your message.

-Support for multiple platforms: Currently available on Reddit, Bluesky, and Twitter (X).

-Adjustable model sensitivity: Control the sensitivity of emotional analysis, which adjusts the threshold for triggering negative emotion feedback messages.

-Positive reinforcement and emotion-specific feedback: Depending on the sentiment, receive positive reinforcement or suggestions to deal with negative emotions (anger, annoyance, disgust, sadness).

 ## How It Works (User Perspective)

 1. Select supported sites: Choose which sites (Reddit, Bluesky, or Twitter) Empatia will run on.